12 Major Risk Factors For Colon Cancer

 Here are the following 12 major risk factors for Colon cancer.

 For most people, age is the major risk factor for developing Colon cancer.
 Less than 10% of cases are seen in people less than 40 years old.
 Most of these cases occur in people over 50 years old.
 The incidence of Bowel cancer at the age of 50 is less than 1 in 1,000 but at the age of 85 is 7 in 1,000.
-One reason that Colorectal cancer is an age-dependent disease is because it takes many years to make cellular changes.
+One reason that Colorectal cancer is an age-dependent disease is that it takes many years to make cellular changes.
 These changes take place in the colon and rectum to convert the precancerous state into cancerous.
 Most cancers in the area begin as Polyps, which become more common in older age.

-Such polyps have about 30% of Americans but also of all Western populations at the age of 50 and half at the age of 70 years.
+Such polyps have about 30% of Americans but also of all Western populations at the age of 50 and a half at the age of 70 years.
 Less than 1% of them become cancerous.
 Because there is no way to recognize the evolution of polyps and their conversion to cancer, detection and removal is the safest way to prevent.

 2. Hereditary Diseases.

 Hereditary diseases are diseases caused by mutations in genes that can be inherited from generation to generation.
 Familial Adenomatous Polyposis (FAP) and Hereditary Non-Polyposis Colorectal Cancer (HNPCC) are due to about 5% of colon cancers.
 People with such a family history can undergo genetic testing.
-In this way they can check whether they have the genetic mutations that cause the disease in their cells.
+In this way, they can check whether they have the genetic mutations that cause the disease in their cells.
 Such genetic testing takes place in large medical centers.
 Expert for advice and discussion about genetic tests is the Doctor or Geneticist.

-The National Cancer Institute maintains lists of Geneticists, family planning consultants, Doctors and Nurses experienced in Genetic testing.
+The National Cancer Institute maintains lists of Geneticists, family planning consultants, Doctors, and Nurses experienced in Genetic testing.

 3. Adenomatous Polyposis Coli (APC).